Methods that psychologists will never tell you

 "Some of the more critical nutritional deficiencies that have been linked to depression include vitamin D and zinc.
 You already know the importance of vitamin D in a multitude of physiological processes, including mood regulation.
 Zinc similarly is a jack-of-all-trades in the body's mechanics.
 In addition to aiding the immune system and keeping memory sharp, zinc is required in the production and use of those mood-friendly neurotransmitters.
 This helps explain why supplemental zinc has been shown to enhance the effects of antidepressants in people with major depression.
 (Case in point: A 2009 study found people who hadn't been helped by antidepressants in the past finally reported improvements once they started to supplement with zinc.)"

-- Take vitamin D (better in liquid form than in tablets) and zinc.
+- Take zinc.
+It exists in different forms: zinc picolinate, zinc citrate and zinc gluconate.
+The most highly absorbable (and, so, most recommended) form is picolinate (https://www.ncbi.nlm.nih.gov/pubmed/3630857).
+I take one 50 mg pill per day.
 Please note that zinc leads to a lack of copper, so a month after starting to take zinc, start taking copper tablets as well (or buy pills where they are combined).

 - Reduce caffeine intake (i.e. coffee and tea) as much as possible.
 The way it affects us is stress.
 Simple arithmetic: more caffeine - more cortisol - more potential fat deposits.